 UPDATE AS OF MARCH 16, 2021

-University of California now has an agreement that achieves both of the university’s goals for all publisher agreements: (1) Enabling universal open access to all UC research; and (2) Containing the excessively high costs associated with licensing journals.
+University of California now has an agreement that achieves both of the university’s goals for all publisher agreements: (1) Enabling universal open access to UC research; and (2) Containing the excessively high costs associated with licensing journals.
 In addition, the agreement restores as of April 1, 2021, UC’s direct online reading access to all previously subscribed Elsevier journals and some additional journals to which UC did not subscribe previously.

-- UC and Elsevier: Why It Matters
+- UC and Elsevier: Why It Matters (archived page)

 - Faculty Voices